Kylejeong2/personal-website/src/app/blog/posts/my-time-at-browserbase.md

 </table>
 <br />

 Time to keep building.

-If you want to help shape future of Browser Infrastructure and dominate this emerging market, apply [here](https://browserbase.com/careers).
+If you want to help shape the future of Browser Infrastructure and dominate this emerging market, apply [here](https://browserbase.com/careers).